TonLeon/Mindoc_Original_Prototype/008_credits_acknowledgments.md

 ## Authors

-**Alison Marcotte** class of 2015, earned a bachelor's degree in journalism at the University of Illinois at Urbana-Champaign.
+**Alison Marcotte**, class of 2015, earned a bachelor's degree in journalism at the University of Illinois at Urbana-Champaign.

 **Alex Villanueva**, class of 2017, is pursuing a bachelor's degree in history at the University of Illinois at Urbana-Champaign.